 The Ziff Ballet Opera House at the new Adrienne Arsht Center for the Performing Art in Miami features the Hibiscus Grand Curtain, one of several works of art funded by Miami-Dade Art in Public Places exclusively for the center.
 New York based artist Robert Zakanitch was commissioned with the creation of a “painting” that functions as a House Curtain.

-The Hibiscus Grand Curtain is a pioneer in its class as an "art curtain".
-Being part of the creation was an honor and a great experience - and the vivid colors will be missed around our shop.
+The Hibiscus Grand Curtain is a pioneer in its class as an “art curtain”.
+Being part of the creation was an honor and a great experience.